Chickpea Flour Pancakes (Easy, Vegan & Gluten-Free)

 This list is not complete.
 Please see the recipe card at the end of the post for the complete ingredient list with measurements and detailed instructions.

 - Chickpea Flour: Look for chickpea flour or garbanzo bean flour.
 I like Bob’s Red Mill.
 Note chickpea (garbanzo bean) flour is different from besan or gram flour, so make sure you choose chickpea or garbanzo bean.
+You can also use chickpea flour in these Vegan Chickpea Flour Muffins.

 - Sweetener: Use any sweetener you like.
 Maple syrup, coconut sugar and cane sugar all work or you can use stevia or monk fruit sweetener for a sugar-free recipe.